Atsutakemura/SimpleWars/README.md

 ![Craft Plane](https://user-images.githubusercontent.com/106460589/218614220-825f4e91-e5da-457c-a657-76b1ca90886b.png)

-Construction Site to craft Building.
-Upgrade Possibilities.
+Planar Foundation is red if area on pointer is blocked and green when Construction Site to craft Building, can be set.
+Additionally it is possible to Upgrade Building Levels.

 # Hire System